Enjoy the Christmas spirit all year round with our Houseplant of the Week, the Norfolk Pine.

 But we’ll let you in on a little secret: While they are called “pines” and even look a little like an evergreen tree, they really aren’t pines at all.
 In fact, in terms of care, they are more like a gardenia or orchard plant than a pine tree.

 What does this mean – well, first off, your Norfolk Pine isn’t happy with the cold.
 So don’t try to plant them outside after the holidays are over.
-They need to be indoors, preferably in a south-facing window with a lot of direct sunlight.
-(They’ll tolerate bright indirect light too.)
+It needs to be indoors, preferably in a south-facing window with a lot of direct sunlight.
+(It will tolerate bright indirect light too.)

 Originally from Norfolk Island off of Australia, it is used to a mild subtropical climate with a lot of rain, so your plant wants its humidity.
 A pebble tray with water, a room humidifier or a weekly misting will make it a happy plant.

 Water your Norfolk Pine when the top of the soil feels dry to the touch.
 You can fertilize it in the spring and summer with a water soluble fertilizer, but you do not need to feed it in the fall or winter.